maiskovich/projects-maps/README.md

 Project-Maps is a web app for showing projects in a map:

-It's showing the data from [Donor and Government funded projects map 2013 - 2015](https://www.opendata.go.ke/Government-Programs-Financing/Donor-and-Government-funded-projects-map-2013-2015/5mtp-qs2h).
+It's showing the data from [Donor and Government funded projects in Kenya map 2013 - 2015](https://www.opendata.go.ke/Government-Programs-Financing/Donor-and-Government-funded-projects-map-2013-2015/5mtp-qs2h).
 The data was download in a CSV file and converted to GeoJSON using [this](http://www.convertcsv.com/csv-to-geojson.htm) tool.

+There is a second layer showing a choropleth.
+This data is showing the amount of projects by each Kenyan county.
+The GeoJSON file used for plotting the counties is based on [this file](https://github.com/mikelmaron/kenya-election-data/blob/master/data/counties.geojson) wich was reduced from 1.3MB to 0.7MB to improve performance, shortening the amount of decimal numbers of coordinates fields from 15 to 6.
+ This procedure was based on what was found [here](http://gis.stackexchange.com/questions/86640/how-to-limit-decimal-places-of-coordinate-values-in-geojson-file-using-qgis-2-0).

 It's built with angularJS and based in the [Yeoman gulp-AngularJS generator](https://github.com/Swiip/generator-gulp-angular).

 The map feature is in based on [Angular Leaflet Directive](https://github.com/tombatossals/angular-leaflet-directive).

+Markers clustering was done using the code taken from [here](https://github.com/tombatossals/angular-leaflet-directive/issues/744).

 ## Install